Netnod

-Netnod AB (previously Netnod Internet Exchange i Sverige AB) is a private limited company based in Stockholm, Sweden, that operates Internet exchange points and manages one of the thirteen root name servers for the Domain Name System (DNS).
-It also distributes the official Swedish time through the Network Time Protocol (NTP).
-It is fully owned by the nonprofit foundation TU-stiftelsen / TU-foundation (Stiftelsen för Telematikens utveckling, eng The Foundation for the development of telematics).
+Netnod AB (previously Netnod Internet Exchange i Sverige AB) is a private limited company based in Stockholm, Sweden, that operates Internet exchange points (IXes) and manages one of the thirteen root name servers for the Domain Name System (DNS).
+It also distributes the official Swedish time through Network Time Protocol (NTP).
+It is a wholly owned subsidiary of the nonprofit Stiftelsen för Telematikens utveckling (Foundation for the Development of Telematics), or TU-stiftelsen (TU Foundation).